panteliselef/astro-with-clerk-auth/README.md

 - `playground-with-middleware`: Out-of-date.
 Will be removed.
 Attempt to use vercel middleware.

 ### Packages
 - `astro-clerk-auth`: Private package for supporting integration between Clerk and Astro.

-### Utilities
+[Read the docs](./packages/astro-clerk-auth/README.md)

 ### Build